qwc-services/qwc-config-generator/README.md

 *NOTE:* QWC2 themes are defined under `themesConfig` in the ConfigGenerator configuration and not in a separate file.

 QGIS projects can be automatically detected when `qgis_projects_scan_base_dir` is defined.
-In order to have projects automatically addred, the following settings need to be defined in `themesConfig`.
+In order to have projects automatically added, the following settings need to be defined in `themesConfig`.

 - `defaultBackgroundLayers`
 - `defaultSearchProviders`